We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Tax

-- your non-profit organisation has a GST turnover of $150,000 or more
+- are a non-profit organisation with a GST turnover of $150,000 or more

 Sharing economy

-If you work in the sharing economy as a contractor, you need to consider how income tax and goods and services tax (GST) applies to your earnings.
+Contractors working in the sharing economy need to consider how income tax and GST applies to their earnings.

 -